Accessibility

 Trains

-Most trains in the UK are accessible for most users (and most wheelchairs), but not all stations.
-Here’s are some useful links:
+Most trains in the UK are accessible for most users (and most wheelchairs), but not all stations are accessible.
+Here are some useful links:

-You can get 1/3 off most UK train tickets with a Senior Railcard (for over 60s), or a Disabled Persons Railcard (for yourself and an adult companion).
+You can get one third off most UK train tickets with a Disabled Persons Railcard (for yourself and an adult companion) or a Senior Railcard (for over 60s).

 Buses

-Many buses are now accessible, but check before travelling.
-Journeys operated with accessible buses appear with a wheelchair symbol on our journey planner results.
+Many buses are now accessible, but do check before travelling.
+Journeys operated by accessible buses appear with a wheelchair symbol on our journey planner results.

 Coaches

-National Express are committed to providing accessible services for all and offer 1/3 off for disabled travellers.
+National Express are committed to providing accessible services for all and offer one third off for disabled travellers.

 Here are some handy websites giving the lowdown on disabled access to attractions around the UK: